Update: Nintendo have shared more details about the discontinuation of the Nintendo eShop on Wii U and Nintendo 3DS.

 - Purchase any content

-Here’s the features that will NOT be discontinued in late March 2023:
+Here’s the features that will NOT be discontinued on March 27th 2023:

 - all Nintendo eShop features on Nintendo Switch